yhpatel99/assignment5/README.md

 ## Conclusion

-This assignment provides a comprehensive analysis of NBA player performance data, focusing on field goals.
+This assignment provides an analysis of NBA player performance data, focusing on field goals.
 By calculating statistical measures and performing t-tests, we can gain insights into the distribution and significance of the data.